Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 capturfiles_23the-stairs-symbolic-of-ascension-and-death-journy-of-the-soul-jacobs-ladder

-As Alison and Miss Logan begin to walk around the room she tells her that the furniture was different in there before.
-“Oh come now Miss Parker these pieces have not been touched in years.”
-Miss insists that she has to get back to the office, but Alison takes her to 4B where Charles Chazin lives, staring out the window she sings to herself, “Happy Birthday dear Jezebel… believe it or not, I attended a birthday party here last night… for a cat.”
-Miss Logan smiles with a superior air “Sorry I missed it.”
+As Alison and Miss Logan begin to walk around the room, Miss Logan tells Alison that the furniture was different in there before.
+“Oh, come now, Miss Parker, these pieces have not been touched in years.”
+Miss insists that she has to get back to the office, but Alison takes her to 4B, where Charles Chazin lives.
+Staring out the window, she sings to herself, “Happy Birthday, dear Jezebel… believe it or not, I attended a birthday party here last night… for a cat.”
+Miss Logan smiles with a superior air, “Sorry, I missed it.”

 capturfiles_27